Did you find this information helpful?

 It can cause serious allergic reactions like hives, swollen face, breathing trouble, and chest pain.
 Some common side effects include headache and constipation.

-It can be taken with or without food with a glass full of water.
 The first dose of this drug is typically taken before the start of your surgery, chemotherapy, or radiation treatment.

 Q 3.
 How does an Instantino 0.25mg injection work?

 Instantino 0.25mg injection works by blocking the action of a chemical called serotonin, which is involved in causing nausea and vomiting.

 Q 4.
 Who should not take an Instantino 0.25mg injection?

 Instantino 0.25mg injection should not be taken by individuals who are allergic to it or its ingredients.

 Q 5.
 What forms does the Instantino 0.25mg injection come in?